Slow Cooker Apple Cider Pulled Chicken

 Instructions

-- Place the onion and apple slices on the bottom of your slow cooker or Instant Pot.
+- Place 1 large sweet onion (sliced) and 1 apple (sliced) on the bottom of your slow cooker or Instant Pot.

-- Lay the chicken breasts on top of the apples and onions, and sprinkle on the salt, pepper, paprika, and mustard.
-Pour the hard cider over the top.
+- Lay the 2 lbs boneless, skinless chicken breasts on top of the apples and onions, and sprinkle on 1 teaspoon salt, 1 teaspoon pepper, 1 teaspoon paprika, and 2 teaspoons dry mustard.
+Pour a 12 oz. bottle of hard apple cider over the top.

 - Cook on in the slow cooker low for 6-8 hours, or until chicken is cooked through and shreds easily.
 Or set the Instant Pot to Manual for 15 minutes and, after the cooking time is completed, use the Quick Release to release the pressure.